microsoft/FluidFramework/packages/dds/tree/README.md

 Cross DDS moves also currently can't be as efficient as moves withing a single DDS, and there isn't a good way to do cross DDS history or branching without major framework changes.
 There are also some significant per DDS performance and storage costs that make this approach much more costly than using a single DDS.

-One way to think about this new tree DDS is to try and mix some of the fluid-framework features (like the ability to checkout a subset of the data) with features from DDSs (ex: lower overhead per item, efficient moves of sub-sequences, transactions).
+One way to think about this new tree DDS is to try and mix some of the Fluid-Framework features (like the ability to checkout a subset of the data) with features from DDSs (ex: lower overhead per item, efficient moves of sub-sequences, transactions).
 If this effort is successful, it might reveal some improved abstractions for modularizing hierarchical collaborative data-structures (perhaps "field kinds"), which could make their way back into the framework, enabling some features specific to this tree (ex: history, branching, transactional moves, reduced overhead) to be framework features instead.